Pranav Kulkarni

 pranavk [at] umd.edu

 Hi!
-I am an incoming CS Ph.D. student at the University of Maryland, advised by Heng Huang.
-Currently, I am a bioinformatics software engineer at the University of Maryland Institute for Health Computing (UM-IHC), where I build user-friendly tools for visualizing and analyzing biomedical data.
+I am a first-year CS PhD student at the University of Maryland, College Park, advised by Heng Huang.
+I am also a Graduate Research Assistant at the University of Maryland Institute for Health Computing (UM-IHC), where I work on multi-modal foundation models for cardiovascular and lung diseases.

-My research is primarily focused on the intersection of machine learning, computer vision, and medical imaging, with the goal of enabling opportunistic screening for early-stage, low-cost disease detection.
-I am currently interested in 1️⃣ Multi-modal foundation models that integrate imaging, clinical, and multi-omics data; 2️⃣ Federated learning methods to leverage distributed, heterogeneous data while preserving privacy; and 3️⃣ Trustworthy and explainable AI systems that adapt to distribution shifts over time, align with nuanced human feedback, and mitigate algorithmic bias.
+My research is primarily focused on the intersection of machine learning, computer vision, and medical imaging, with the goal of enabling opportunistic screening and early-stage disease detection in everyday clinical practice.
+I am currently interested in 1️⃣ Multi-modal foundation models that integrate imaging with clinical and multi-omics data for clinical decision-making; 2️⃣ Federated learning methods to develop cross-institutional models using distributed, heterogeneous data while preserving patient privacy; and 3️⃣ Trustworthy and explainable AI systems that adapt to distribution shifts over time, align with nuanced human feedback, and mitigate algorithmic bias.

 In my free time, I enjoy hiking, gardening, and reading about history, biogeography, and urban planning!